cooljasonmelton/solace-candidate-assignment-main/DISCUSSION.md

 ### Nice-to-have

+- <b>Documentation:</b> Someone needs to explain all this stuff, lol
 - <b>Sticky search bar:</b> I thought this would be a nice idea, but didn't want to go down a rabbit hole making it look decent.
 - <b>Fix annoying warning:</b> Seems to be coming from Tailwind's @base `​​Error in parsing value for ‘-webkit-text-size-adjust’.
 Declaration dropped.`